BSchae/DCSmooth/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version:
-* References of the main methods used in the package are added to DESCRIPTION
+* References of the main methods used in the package are added to DESCRIPTION.
-* All .Rd files for exported methods include a \value
+* All .Rd files for exported methods include a \value.

 ## Test environments
 * R-hub windows-x86_64-devel (r-devel)